Published by Angie. Last Updated on November 28, 2023.

 The problem with Pamela's is that if you didn't know any better you may not give this unassuming diner a second thought.

 The decor is straight out of the 1950s, the menu is standard diner fare, and if you're not there on a weekend to see the huge crowds you may never know that it is one of the most popular places in the city.
 But the second you try their hotcakes your world will change.

 Pamela's crepe-style hotcakes are among the best we've ever had: the light and fluffy center is complimented by an insanely crispy edge for a textural pop you don't get in a traditional pancake.

 Once you become addicted to these hotcakes, the only decision you'll have to make is not what you want to have for your meal, but rather what filling you would like.
 The filling options include strawberries/blueberries, brown sugar, and sour cream; bananas and walnuts; or bananas and chocolate chips- all are equally delicious.

 One thing is for certain for all visitors who wish to take in this famous eatery: if you want to visit during standard breakfast hours, especially on weekends, expect a wait as lines are nearly always out the door.

-Pamela's currently has six locations throughout Pittsburgh and is cash only.
+Pamela's currently has four locations throughout Pittsburgh and is cash only.
 Note that Pamela's closed their Squirrel Hill location at the end of 2021.